-In order to get the relation between eigenfrequencies and rotational speed an automatic procedure is available (see page 72) which directly generates all values for a Campbell diagram.
+In order to get the relation between eigenfrequencies and rotational speed an automatic procedure is available (see Fig. 37 and page 75) which directly generates all values for a Campbell diagram.

 For dynamics of rotating systems, the assumption is a linearized equation of motion with constant coefficients.
 A co-rotating or inertial reference system is taken.
-If rotating and non-rotating parts are present, the rotating part can be modelled as elastic body.
+If rotating and non-rotating parts are present, the rotating part can be modeled as elastic body.
 The rotational speed is expected to be constant.